MiguelCastillo/bit-loader/README.md

 The build workflow basically compiles (evaluates) source in order to create a module, which then goes through a linking step.
 In the linking step, all the module dependencies are built (if not already), and if the module has a `factory` interface then it is called with all the corresponding dependencies.
 The act of calling the `factory` interface is the the *module execution* step, and the result is the final module code that is consumed by the host application.

 If the module meta object that is being built has a `compile` interface, the actual compilation (evaluation) of the transformed source is delegated to that `compile` interface.
-If the meta module does not have a `compile` interface, then bit-loader will expect to use the module meta `code` property.
+If the meta module does not have a `compile` interface, then bit loader will expect to use the module meta `code` property.

 ## Key parts and hooks